omerhac/cifar-100/README.md

 predict.py  -> inference module, used for deplyment / testing the model

 models_preformance.ipynb  ->  notebook for keeping track of different models performance

+## Getting started
+Its recomended to start with model_performance.ipynb

+## Performance
+Best model performance is 0.61 categorical accuracy and 0.87 top 5 categorical accuracy